Faolun/liri/README.md

 "npm install" to install all required npm located in package.json.

-All returned data is logged to console amd log.txt with timestamp.
+All returned data is logged to console and log.txt with timestamp.

 node commands: